 Framework Of Interpretation Working Group (FOIWG) Recommendations

-A follow on to the ccNSO’s Delegation and Redelegation Working Group (DRDWG), the FOIWG was joint effort between the ccNSO and the GAC that also involved representatives from a number of ICANN communities to add colour and depth to RFC1591.
-In its final report it made a number of recommendations which clarify the intention of RFC1591 within the current context.
+A follow on to the ccNSO’s Delegation and Redelegation Working Group (DRDWG), the FOIWG was joint effort between the ccNSO and the GAC that also involved representatives from a number of ICANN communities to interpret RFC1591 in light of the Internet of today.
+In its final report it made a number of recommendations which clarify the applicatioin of RFC1591 within the current context.

 The ccNSO formally endorsed the FOIWG’s Final Report in February 2015 and transmitted it to the ICANN Board.